iwasaki-hikaru/codex-tinder3/README.md

 ```

 Vercel reads the Next.js version from the root `package.json`, so `next` is declared
 as a dependency to allow the build to proceed.
+The `vercel.json` configuration uses
+`npm install --workspaces --include-workspace-root` so that all workspace packages are
+installed before running the `web` workspace build.